kni-labs/kni-scss/readme.md

 }
 ```

-Sometimes for smaller fonts you want to override the smallest size it can go.
-In this case pass in the `$minClamp` argument which is the percentage the minimum font size should be.
+Sometimes for smaller fonts you want to override the smallest size that it can go.
+In this case pass in the `$minClamp` argument which is the percentage the minimum font size should be compared to default size.
 Set it to `100%` to have it not scale any smaller than default size.

 ```scss
 p {